 Left ventricular ejection fraction (LVEF) is an important parameter that reflects how well the heart pumps blood with each contraction.
-LVEF determination is one of the most commonly used endpoints in cardiotoxicity studies, and has also been used to inform prognosis, regulate treatment, and determine eligibility of patients in clinical trials .
+LVEF determination is one of the most commonly used endpoints in cardiotoxicity studies, and has also been used to inform prognosis, regulate treatment, and determine eligibility of patients in clinical trials1.
 Thus, accurate determination of LVEF is critical not only in ensuring the well-being of patients, but also in maintaining high-quality research studies.

 Currently, echocardiography is the most commonly used diagnostic imaging modality used to measure LVEF.
-Its major advantage comes from its widespread availability, safety, and perceived low cost Although echocardiography is the most ubiquitous tool for assessing LV size and systolic function, studies have shown that it has suboptimal reliability and reproducibility of LVEF results .
-Additionally, due to echocardiography's inherently high variability, larger sample sizes are needed to reach statistical significance, thus increasing the number of patients needed to enroll and therefore escalating overall costs of clinical trials .
+Its major advantage comes from its widespread availability, safety, and perceived low cost1.
+Although echocardiography is the most ubiquitous tool for assessing LV size and systolic function, studies have shown that it has suboptimal reliability and reproducibility of LVEF results^{1,2}.
+Additionally, due to echocardiography's inherently high variability, larger sample sizes are needed to reach statistical significance, thus increasing the number of patients needed to enroll and therefore escalating overall costs of clinical trials3.
 Consequently, there is a pressing need to develop a more reliable alternative to assess LVEF.

 Emerging data has pointed to cardiac magnetic resonance (CMR) as the appropriate replacement for echocardiography in the determination of LVEF.
-CMR has proven to the most powerful and effective diagnostic tool in the evaluation of left ventricular volumes, ejection fractions, and provides superior mass.
-CMR compared to other imaging modalities, and is now considered the gold standard for LVEF assessments.
-Compared echocardiography, CMR's highly reproducible measurements enable a significant reduction in sample size, making it an attractive determination alternative for of functional endpoints in clinical trials.
+CMR has proven to the most powerful and effective be diagnostic tool in the evaluation of left ventricular volumes, ejection fractions, and CMR provides superior results mass. compared to other imaging modalities, and is now considered the gold standard for LVEF assessments4.
+Compared to echocardiography, CMR's highly reproducible measurements enable a significant reduction in sample size, making it an attractive determination alternative for of LV functional endpoints in clinical trials5.

-In a study conducted by Grothues et al, the coefficient variability for of LVEF measurements from CMR was 3.7%. compared to 11.5% from echocardiography.
+In a study conducted by Grothues et al, the coefficient variability for of LVEF measurements from CMR was 3.7%. compared to 11.5% from echocardiograph v^3 .
 Using these variabilities and assuming typical conditions for statistical significance (power of 90% and an alpha error of 0.05), the sample sizes required to detect a clinically significant change in LVEF (3% change) was calculated to be 11 for CMR and 87 for echocardiography; an 87% reduction in sample size when using CMR.
-Other clinically significant changes also demonstrated similar sample size reductions when using CMR instead of echocardiography, as shown in Table 1.
+Other clinically significant changes also demonstrated similar sample size reductions when using CMR instead of echocardiography, as shown in Table 13.